Nicholas-Swift/Background-Notes/README.md

 Notes directly on your desktop background!
 A work in progress.
 A program requested by a friend.

 # The C# Code
 Form1.cs is a simple C# form that I quickly wrote up to provide an interface to type in without having it be a command prompt program.
 There isn't much to it.
+Still a work in progress!

 ====================================================================